lkrych/gios_notes/lectures/p3_l1_scheduling.md

 <img src="rr_io.png">

-A popular scheduling algorithm is round robin scheduling.
+A popular scheduling algorithm is **round robin scheduling**.
 In round robin, the first task from queue is picked up (like FCFS).
 The task may be preempted (unlike FCFS).

 <img src="rr_noio.png">

 Round Robin can also include priorities.
 When a higher task arrives, the lower priority task is preempted.
 Otherwise the task is served liked FCFS.

-Another modification is round robin with interleaving.
+Another modification is **round robin with interleaving**.
 In this strategy, the scheduler uses timers and timeslices to cycle between the different tasks.

 <img src="rr_interleaving.png">

 ### Time Sharing and Timeslices

 A **timeslice** is the maximum amount of uninterrupted time given to a task.
 It is also referred to as a quantum.
 A timeslice is a maximum amount of time, so a task may run with a shorter duration for instance if it needs to do I/O or is blocked on synchronization.
 In this case, it will be placed on a queue.

-Using timeslices allow tasks to timeshare the CPU.
+**Using timeslices allow tasks to timeshare the CPU**.
 CPU-bound tasks are preempted after timeslice.
+For I/O bound tasks, this is not super critical, as these tasks will often be placed on wait queues.
+However, for CPU bound tasks, timeslices are the only way the we can achieve timesharing.

 <img src="time_slicing_metrics.png">

-You can see that time slicing allows us to achieve fairly good metrics without having to use a shortest job first algorithm.
-The benefit of this method is that shorter tasks finish sooner, it is more responsive, and lengthy I/O operations are initiated sooner.
+You can see that time slicing allows us to achieve fairly good metrics without having to use a shortest job first algorithm (which has to know execution times). **The benefit of this method is that shorter tasks finish sooner, it is more responsive, and lengthy I/O operations are initiated sooner.**

-The downside of this strategy is all of the interruptions, this creates overhead from the context switching.
+**The downside** of this strategy is all of the interruptions, this creates **overhead from the context switching**.

 The timeslice should always be bigger than the time to context switch to minimize these overheads.